SvenMarcus/lua-pie/README.md

 ## Overview

-Classy was intended to be used in modifications for Star Wars Empire at War - Forces of Corruption.
-Since the game produces corrupt save games when using multiple meta tables or upvalues, their usage was avoided wherever possible.
-In the end the library still cannot be used for the game in its current form due to engine limitations with `setfenv()`.

 Currently classy supports private and public methods as well as inheritance with polymorphism via the respective keywords.
 Private member variables can be declared with the `self` keyword in the constructor.

-### Experimental branch

-The experimental branch explores an alternative metatable based implementation of classy (while keeping the same public API) with the goal of improving performance.
-The main branch implementation is rather memory inefficient and slow on object creation due to cloning of functions via `loadstring(string.dump(func))`.
-The metatable based implementation provides faster object creation, but loses out on performance for complex tasks.

 ## Usage